 This allows the owner to slip out without a fuss.
 When you return home, remove the Hoof or Pizzle from the dog's crate, exchanging it for a Sprat or Beef jerky.
-After a week or so of this the dog will not worry about "Where's my owner going?" but will think "Where's my Chew?"
+After a week or so the dog will not worry about "Where's my owner going?" but will think "Where's my Chew?"

 The meal period will last for 10 minutes.
 During that time give the required amount of food and as much water as the dog wants.
 At the end of the meal period, remove the food whether or not the dog has eaten unless instructed otherwise by your veterinarian.
 If the dog plays and does not eat, he will soon learn that the food will be taken away.
 This also helps to discourage picky eating habits.